idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ### Sobol Statistics Results

-[sobol_stats] shows the results of computing sobol statistics for average temperature and uniform paramter distributions (the other surrogates produced very similar statistics).
+[sobol_stats] shows the results of computing Sobol statistics for average temperature and uniform parameter distributions (the other surrogates produced very similar statistics).
 In the plot, the x axis represents the first index subscript and the y axis represents the second.
 As can be seen, the statistics are symmetric, i.e. it does not matter the order of the index subscripts.

 !plot scatter id=sobol_stats caption=Average temperature Sobol statistics results uniform parameter distribution data=[{